TKussel/SecureEpilinker/docs/api_reference.md

 The following data is transferred:

  1. connection profile
-    1. Remote URL
+    1. remote URL
-    2. Remote authentication
+    2. remote authentication
  2. linkage service information
     1. URL
-    2. Authentication information
+    2. authentication information
  3. `matchingAllowed` flag -- is the calculation of the set intersection cardinality allowed?
 Default: false